 Take Apple (NASDAQ: AAPL) as an example.
 When you believe that its price will decline, you can open a short-selling position and close the position at a lower price.
 Accordingly, you can make profits from the difference in the value of stocks the time the contract opens and closes, vice versa.

-Feature 2: Minimising Trading Cost with Leverage
+CFD Feature 2: Leverage Trading with Low Trading Cost

 Leverage is another feature of CFDs trading that allows investors to obtain a full contract/position without having to put in all costs.
 Leverage can magnify the potential revenue; however, the corresponding potential loss in trade is also simultaneously enlarged.
 You should pay attention to such potential risks and carry out well-arranged risk management.